FAQs About Nishikigoi (Koi Fish)

 A pigment called Carotene makes the Hi look red.
 Koi do not produce this so they must obtain it from their food.
 Spirulina is how food manufacturers provide raw carotene, so look for food that contains Spirulina.

 Montmorillonite is a mineral that is beneficial to Koi.
 Products like “Koi Nendo” contain abundant amounts of the mineral and help improve water quality.
+Learn more about koi clay, montmorillonite clay, and why it is used to mimic Japanese mud ponds.

 Water that has a variety of minerals in good balance is best for koi.
 Distilled water (which will not support koi) added to a bit of sea water for its salt and mineral content, is perfect for Koi.
 In Niigata, pure water comes from from snow, soaks into the ground and collects various minerals.
 This pure water amended with minerals is what the breeders in Niigata use.